akheron/typera/README.md

 If you need to use the result of some previous middleware, use `ChainedMiddleware`.
 It's like `Middleware` but takes as first type parameter the type that previous middleware should produce.

-Let's write a middleware that writes audit entries to database, and so it requires a database connection from the `db` middleware above:
+This middleware writes audit entries to database, so it requires a database connection from the `db` middleware above:

 ```typescript
 const audit: Middleware.ChainedMiddleware<